symfony/symfony-docs/messenger.rst

 requests.
 In HTTP context PHP cleans everything after sending the response, so you can decide to not take care of services that may leak memory.

-On the other hand, workers usually run in long-running CLI processes, which don't finish after processing a message.
-That's why you need to be careful about services state to not leak information and/or memory from one message to another message.
+On the other hand, workers usually sequentially process messages in long-running CLI processes, which don't finish after processing a single message.
+That's why you must be careful about service states to prevent information and/or memory leakage.

 However, certain Symfony services, such as the Monolog :ref:`fingers crossed handler <logging-handler-fingers_crossed>`, leak by design.